daniamcode/react-webpack-config/README.md

 9. Add a index.html file in the dist folder (changing index.js for main.js on the script, without type="module"), and run serve:second
 10. Add "dev": "webpack --mode development" to the package.json to stop using servor at some point, and specify --mode production on build script
 11. Add --watch, so the main.js on dist is generated automatically
+12. npm i react react-dom and add react to my src/index.js.
+Now we need a loader for webpack in order to compile jsx
+13. npm i @babel/core babel-loader @babel/preset-react -D, so that webpack con compile jsx from React.
+A preset is a bunch of plugins
+14. create a webpack.config.js file with the babel rule